bartventer/httpcache/README.md

 ## Cache Status Header

-Every response includes a cache status header to indicate how the response was served:
+Every response includes a cache status header to indicate how the response was served.
+The header is named `X-Cache-Status` and can have the following values:

 | Status        | Description             |
 | ------------- | ----------------------- |